 - For the pleasure of others without compensation.

-Vehicles with restored plates may not be used for:
+- May not be used for:

 - Commercial purposes or to carry a load.